26souravk/PyroFilesStoreBot/README.md

 * `BOT_USERNAME` - You Bot Username. *(Without [@])*
 * `DB_CHANNEL` - The Channel ID which will be used as Database
 * `BOT_OWNER` - Bot Owner UserID
-* `DATABASE_URL` - MongoDB Database URI for Saving UserID for Broadcast.
 * `UPDATES_CHANNEL` - ID of a Channel which you want to do Force Sub to use the bot. *(Optional)*
 * `LOG_CHANNEL` - Logs Channel ID for some Tracking.